 For B2C a strong brand can encourage the consumer to buy, remain loyal and potentially pay a higher price.
 Companies build brands by repeatedly getting the image in front of the consumer.
 Consumer products need to ensure we see their brand enough times to recognize it and consider it worthy of our purchase.

 Consumers are motivated by desire, style and prestige.
-For consumers, brand plays into the equation since we are more apt to buy “status” brands, such as BMW, Lexus, Rolex or Nike even though we most likely will pay more for the brand.
+Brand plays into the equation for consumers since we are more apt to buy “status” brands.
+It feels better to own a BMW, Lexus, Rolex or Nike even though we will pay more for the brand.

 Plan Before You Begin to Market